Net gains in evolutionary dynamics: A unifying and intuitive approach to dynamic stability: Appendix to

 \subsubsection{Evolutionary dynamics and gains}

-Let $\V^p:\cX^p\times\R^{A^p}\to T\cX^p$ be the evolutionary dynamic for population $p\in\cP$, which determines the transition of population $p$'s state as $\dot\x^p\in\V^p (\x^p)[\bpi^p]$.
-We allow each population $p$ to follow a different revision protocol but we assume that $\V^p$ depends only on $\x^p$ and $\bpi^p$.\footnote{For non-observational dynamics, it only requires uncoupledness---independence of the dynamic from $\bpi^{-p}$.
-However, for observational dynamics, it requires an agent's observations of others' choices to be limited to the same population.} Then, the social dynamic of $\x^\cP$ is constructed simply as
+Let $\V^p:\cX^p\times\R^{A^p}\to \R^{A^p}_0$ be the evolutionary dynamic for population $p$'s state $\x^p$.
+We allow each population $p$ to follow a different revision protocol but we assume that $\V^p$ depends only on $\x^p$ and $\bpi^p$.\footnote{If a dynamic satisfies \Cref{assmp:AIndp_x_gen}, it only requires uncoupledness---independence of the dynamic from $\bpi^{-p}$.
+Otherwise, it requires dependency of $\P_{\cA a}$ on the social state to be limited to $\x^p$ of the population that a revising agent belongs to.} Then, the social dynamic of $\x^\cP$ is constructed simply as